 - Dignitary Protection: This team works in conjunction with federal, state, and foreign law enforcement to provide security for high-level dignitaries.

 - DEA Task Force (Drug Enforcement Administration)

 - Investigation Services: Liaison with the San Mateo Sheriff's Office Detectives

-- Police Service Aides (PSA): PSAs provide traffic control and enforcement for the Airport as well as airfield entry control and perimeter security.
+- Community Police Services Aide: The Community Police Services Aide provide traffic control and enforcement for the Airport as well as airfield entry control and perimeter security.